 As previously mentioned, Boyle Heights used to be in Mexico.
 However, after the US took over, many more Mexican began to move to Boyle Heights in the 1910s, often fleeing the violence of the Mexican Revolution.
 In the 1930s, large numbers of Mexican-Americans were, regardless of their country of origin, deported to Mexico.
 When the Japanese were interred in the 1940s, however, Mexicans were actively encouraged to return to fill the void in the labor force.

 Whereas most of the other early groups left the neighborhood, Boyle Heights’ Latino population has steadily increased over the years.
-Reflecting the continuing Latinization of the neighborhood, in 1994, Brooklyn Avenue was renamed Cesar E. Chavez Avenue, which most nights is a bustling street, and not just by Los Angeles standards.
+Reflecting the continuing Latinization of the neighborhood, in 1994, Brooklyn Avenue was renamed Cesar E. Chavez Avenue.
+Most nights it is a bustling street, and not just by Los Angeles standards.

 For many years, one prominent Mexican-American resident, Ross Valencia, was known as “Mr. Boyle Heights.”
 Since his death last year, a small park has been dedicated to his memory.

-By the 1920s, Boyle Heights had the largest Jewish population west of the Mississippi.
-Today, one of the few visible vestiges of Boyle Heights’ (particularly the Brooklyn Heights tract’s) historic Jewish population is the Breed Street Shul, which, when it opened;in 1923, was the first synagogue on the west coast.
+By the 1920s, Boyle Heights had the largest Jewish population west of the Mississippi River.
+Today, one of the few visible vestiges of Boyle Heights’ (particularly the Brooklyn Heights tract’s) historic Jewish population is the Breed Street Shul, which, when it opened in 1923, was the first synagogue on the west coast.

 CULTURE IN MODERN BOYLE HIGHTS